The use of the SRA’s digital badge as mandated by the SRA is illegal under data protection law, primarily because of a consent issue.

 "the Digital Badge is designed to reduce fraud and enhance client protection".

-It is entirely unreaslitic of the SRA to expect members of the public to be able to determine whether this is a genuine or let alone what it is supposed to do.
+It is entirely unrealistic of the SRA to expect members of the public to be able to determine whether this is a genuine implementation of relatively unknown technology (the digital badge) let alone what it is supposed to do.
 If the SRA wishes to place its faith in one technological device then it needs to be absolutely certain that it cannot be subverted and if it is how would we know?
 What steps is the SRA taking to ensure that it is not being subverted and misapplied?

 However, each subscribing law firm is being required to implement the digital badge (SRA Transparency Rules, 4.1):